tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 -   **Tools**: |tcm| administration.
 -   **Settings**: runtime management of |tcm| settings.

-Read on to learn what you can do on pages of these groups.
+Read on to learn what you can do on the pages of these groups.

 ..  _tcm_ui_cluster: